Language

 Key takeaways

-pKYC is a reasonably new concept, which is developing into one of the latest KYC trends.
-Given the increase in penalties seen in 2023, many companies will likely consider implementing a pKYC approach very soon.
+pKYC is a reasonably new concept that is developing into one of the latest KYC trends.
+Given the increase in penalties seen in recent years, many companies will likely consider implementing a pKYC approach very soon.

 Bringing it all together